k3d-io/k3d/docs/index.md

 k3d create cluster mycluster
 ```

-Get the new cluster's connection details merged into your default kubeconfig (usually specified using the `KUBECONFIG` environment variable or the default path `$HOME/.kube/config`) and directly switch to the new context:
+Get the new cluster's connection details merged into your default kubeconfig (usually specified using the `KUBECONFIG` environment variable or the default path `#!bash $HOME/.kube/config`) and directly switch to the new context:

 ```bash
 k3d get kubeconfig mycluster --switch